MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

 Link on github.com: [https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-05/example-conv_t_to_u.py](https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-05/example-conv_t_to_u.py)

+## Part 2

-2. Implement a function that uses a dictionary to lookup the amino acid that corresponds to a set of 3 RNA letters.
+Implement a function that uses a dictionary to lookup the amino acid that corresponds to a set of 3 RNA letters.
 This is to
 verify that you have worked with code that splits into 3 letter